ShahriarAHaque/ePortfolio/README.md

 2. Show confidence and skills in oral communications and presentations
 - Gave a [Augmented Reality - How it can imporve the lives of Elderly People](CompressedPresentation.mp4) Presentation for Proffessional Communications Skills course.
 Powerpoint included [here](Augmented%20Reality.pptx).
 3. Work effectively as part of a team
-- Cowrote a [Summary](MobWriting.docx) for Proffessional Communications Skills course.
+- Cowrote a [Summary](MobWriting.docx) on an article as a team for Proffessional Communications Skills course.
 4. Communicate effectively in a professional context
 - Wrote a [Report](Report.docx) for a BMI application for Programming Fundamentals course.
 5. Define and demonstrate conflict management and resolution strategies.